micharbet/CLE/HOWTO.md

 remote sessions it has just temporary effect.

-## Documentation
--`cle help [command]`
-  Prints out CLE's internal self-documentation strings.

--`cle readme`
-  Downloads docs from CLE source.

--`cle man`
-  Downloads and shows this file.

 ## Files

+Here comes list of files that plays various roles in the environment.
+Some of them are executed upon sartup, others are created to hold specific infos.

 - .clerc or .clerc-remote-$CLE_USER
   The CLE itself.

 - .clerc-local
-  Local tweak file, executed upon each CLE startup
+  Account's local tweak file

 - .cleusr-$CLE_USER
-  User's own tweak, executed upon CLE startup and also transferred along with ssg/suu
+  User's own tweaks, executed upon CLE startup and also transferred along with .clerc whem

 - .history-$CLE_USER
-  Personal history file.
-History is enhanced with timestamps.
+  Personal history file, bash managed.

+- .history-ALL
+  Rich history file managed by CLE

 - .aliases-$CLE_USER
   Saved user's set of aliases.